brianhouse/braid/docs/content.md

 ### <a name="triggers"></a>Triggers

 You can sequence in Braid using triggers.
-A trigger consists of a function and the number of *complete* cycles to wait before executing it.
+A trigger consists of a function, the number of *complete* cycles to wait before executing it, and whether or not (and how many times) to repeat.
 Triggers can be added to individual threads (`Thread.trigger()`), which then reference the thread's cycle, or they can use the universal `trigger()` function, which reference the universal (silent) cycles (as we've seen with `Thread.rate` and `Thread.phase`, these can be different).

 Triggers execute at the edge between cycles.